Sponsors and Partners

 Statement of Status of KAA in Aldridge Education Family

 “Kensington Aldridge Academy (KAA) is a free-standing Academy Trust with lead sponsorship from the Aldridge Education (AE) MAT and the co-sponsorship of the Royal Borough of Kensington and Chelsea.
 KAA is not currently a part of the AE MAT but as one of the Aldridge family of schools, KAA has a close working relationship with the other Aldridge schools.
-In terms of the governance structure the Sponsor governors are Mick May (Chair of Governors), Sir Rod Aldridge (Chair of AF), Bruno Paulson (Chair of Business committee) and Scott Harrison (Education Partner and a member of KAA education Committee).
+In terms of the governance structure the Sponsor governors are Paul Fletcher (Chair of Governors), Sir Rod Aldridge (Chair of AF), Bruno Paulson (Chair of Business committee) and Scott Harrison (Education Partner and a member of KAA education Committee).

 KAA has two specialisms of Entrepreneurship and Performing Arts both of which are embedded in the ethos of the school.
 KAA is working closely with AE on the development of the thinking around enterprise and entrepreneurship through the introduction of the Creates model designed to encourage start-up businesses within the school and to inspire students.
 KAA is also an active partner with the new Aldridge Institute for Enterprise and Entrepreneurship recently established by the Foundation at the University of West of England.“